 When many advertisers backed off, the network saw its revenue and adjusted profit fall about 40 per cent year-on-year in December, the Wall Street Journal reported Saturday, citing people close to the company.

-Musk has tried to wean Twitter from advertising and promote subscriptions as a new way to bring in cash — an idea that Meta is testing as well — but so far the results have been disappointing.
+Musk has tried to wean Twitter from advertising and promote subscriptions as a new way to generate cash—an idea that Meta is also testing—but the results have been disappointing so far.